Skip to Content

 Sunglasses, a hat, and long sleeves are important

 Most of the northeast hiking I do is deep in the woods, so sun protection is less important.
-I have really fair skin though, so I pack the basics.
+I have really fair skin, though, so I always pack the basics.
 This includes a tiny (3-ounce) bottle of reef-safe sunscreen, a tube of SPF lip balm, and my prescription sunglasses.

 If you are hiking above the tree line, I would strongly suggest wearing long sleeves with SPF protection and a wide-brimmed hat.

-This is another one of the 10 essentials for hiking that requires a bit of risk analysis.
-Consider the length and difficulty of your hike, as well as the scenarios you are most likely to encounter, and pack accordingly.
+First aid supplies are another of the 10 essentials for hiking that require some risk analysis.
+Consider the length and difficulty of your hike, as well as the emergency situations you are most likely to encounter, and pack accordingly.

-I make my own small first aid kit, which includes foot care items, wound care, Benadryl (for humans and dogs), Tylenol, and Vet Wrap, which is a self-adhesive tape for use on our dogs’ feet.
-I also tuck in a small bottle of insect repellent for preventing tick bites and pesky mosquitoes.
+I make my own basic first aid kit, which includes foot care items, wound care items, Benadryl (for humans and dogs), Tylenol, and Vet Wrap, a self-adhesive tape for our dogs’ feet.
+I also tuck in a small bottle of insect repellent to prevent tick bites and pesky mosquitoes.

-You can certainly buy a ready-to-go first aid kit until you feel more confident knowing what you’ll need.
+You can certainly buy a basic first aid kit until you feel more confident knowing what you might need.

 Pocket Knife

-I most often use my pocket knife for cutting medical tape and removing splinters but have also used it to free my dog who was tangled in fishing line, to harvest mushrooms, and to cut up a block of cheese at snack time.
+I most often use my Swiss army knife to cut medical tape and remove splinters, but I have also used it to free my dog, who was tangled in fishing line, harvest mushrooms, and cut up a block of cheese at snack time.

 Since a pocket knife has an endless number of uses in the woods, it seems silly not to have one in your pack.
 I carry this lightweight Opinel pocket knife on every hike.